sophieelin/sophieelin/README.md

 - Software Engineer (Machine Learning + Full Stack)
 - Percussionist and Music Tech Blogger

 I’m passionate about building technologies that prioritize people -- secure, explainable, and designed to make a real difference.
 I’m especially interested in agentic AI, machine learning, full-stack development, and high-performance computing.
-In my free time, I love exploring creating ethical and explainable AI and creating AI applications in music.
+In my free time, I love exploring ethical and explainable AI and creating AI applications in music.

 ---